Fellowships & Internships

 If accepted – program requirementsBefore your Internship or Fellowship you must:

 - Sign a contract, liability waiver, and MIT travel forms.
 Minors will also need the signature of a parent or guardian on their forms

 - Submit a spreadsheet of personal and contact information

 - Arrange for all necessary health, safety, and legal needs: e.g. passport and visa if needed, health insurance, vaccinations, etc

 - Check-in at least once a week with the Internship or Fellowship staff, sending us a few paragraphs describing your work so far, your plans for the next week, and reflections on your experiences

-- Ensure that your community partner supports your work appropriately and checks-in with the PSC staff as requested
+- Ensure that your community partner supports your work appropriately and checks-in with the PKG Center staff as requested

 After your Internship or Fellowship you must submit: